Discovery Hall: Open for classes in fall 2014

-Construction is under way on the $62 million Science and Academic Building at the University of Washington Bothell.
-The new building will house programs in science, technology, engineering and math (STEM).
-It is expected to produce 1,500 construction-related jobs, more than 1,000 students and an increase in the number of STEM graduates in the Puget Sound region.
-Known as "UWB 3," it is the first building to be constructed on the UW Bothell campus in 10 years.
+Construction is complete on Discovery Hall, home to the School of STEM.
+The $68 million building will accommodate more than 1,000 students and increase the number of STEM graduates in the Puget Sound region.
+Discovery Hall is the first building to be constructed on the UW Bothell campus in 10 years.

-In order to meet the increasing demand for a capable, educated workforce, the state of Washington will need to to produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).
-These findings are according to a recent study of community and business leaders commissioned by the governor.
+In order to meet the increasing demand for a capable, educated workforce, the state of Washington must produce an additional 6,000 baccalaureate degrees annually, 2,000 of these from science, technology, engineering and math (STEM).

 Building on its acclaimed Nursing and Computer Science programs, UW Bothell is building out a suite of STEM degrees to meet the ever increasing demands of UW Bothell students and the community the campus serves.
-New degrees in biology and electrical engineering have been launched to great acclaim and additional baccalaureate degrees in STEM fields are coming online in the near future.
+New degrees in biology and electrical engineering have been launched to great acclaim.
+Degrees in computer engineering and mechanical engineering will begin in fall 2014.
+Additional baccalaureate degrees in STEM fields are coming online in the near future.

 Building Facts & Figures

 74,000 square-foot building which will accommodate 1,000 full-time students

 11 science laboratories